young/intro-to-web-assembly/lessons/assembly-script/loader.md

 </script>
 ```

 Running `fizzbuzz(3)` outputs a number and not a string.
-Remember that Web Assembly only deals in numbers so the AssemblyScript creates a form of our strings (see: untouched.wat) and passes them into memory.
+Remember that Web Assembly only deals in numbers so AssemblyScript allocates space for the strings (see: untouched.wat) and passes them into memory.
 The number being returned is a pointer to the memory address of the string being returned.
 Fortunately AssemblyScript includes a [loader](https://www.assemblyscript.org/loader.html#loader) that lets us allocate and read from memory.

 Let's import the loader into the page: